Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]

-To augment the data set, I also flipped images and angles thinking that this would counteract the data bias that exists because driving clockwise around the track involves only left turns.
+To augment the data set, I also flipped the center camera images and made the corresponding angles negative in order to counteract the data bias that exists because driving clockwise around the track involves only left turns.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-The sample training data had 8036 number of data points.
-After augmenting the number of trianing data increased to 32144.
+The sample training data had 8036 data points.
+After augmentation, the amount of training data increased to 32144.
 I then preprocessed this data by normalizing, mean centering, and cropping the pixel data.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I implemented generators to efficiently load and preprocess the data.